 You will find Trollstigen road just outside Geiranger in between Bergen and Andalsnes.
 Engineering work began in 1916 to construct Trollstigen and His Majesty King Haakon VII eventually opened the road in the summer of 1936.

 At the top lies the Ørnesvingen viewing point, with its own waterfall.
 From here the view opens towards Geiranger, across the Geirangerfjord with its near-perpendicular mountainsides, the “Seven Sisters” waterfalls, and the Knivsflå mountain hamlet.
-Join in on a E-tour to the Seven Sister waterfall and get at spectacular view of the waterfall.
+Join in on a Kayak tour to the Seven Sister waterfall and get at spectacular view of the waterfall.

 Viewpoints, steel walkways, embankments, and incredible masonry slither effortlessly through this Norwegian mountainside (anyone who has cycled up this monster will no-doubt laugh at the effortless part) not to mention Stigfossen bridge over the stunning waterfall.
 The road is closed during wintertime because of the incredible annual snowfall and normally opens in late May or early June when tractors and bulldozers are used to tunnel their way through the mass of snow and ice.

 The viewing point at Gudbrandsjuvet gorge is beautifully located in the Valldalen valley, with precipitous mountainsides, the river and the gorge at close range.
 Over millennia, the Valldøla River has cut large potholes and intricate formations into the rock.

 Check out the exciting Canynoing in Valldal and experience the river in an unique way.